MarcoWorms/learn.js/README.md

 // elements, but the difference between map and reduce is that the reduce
 // function will maintain a variable that is always passed forward to the next
 // iteration so you can build up anything you want by reading the array element
-// by alement and then building up this shared variable (called accumulator).
+// by element and then building up this shared variable (called accumulator).
 // Let's see this in pratice:

 let moreProducts = [